1996Lucifer/Fingerprint_Auth/README.md

-# fingerprintauth
+# Fingerprint Auth

-A new Flutter application.
+A new Flutter application to make application secure by applying fingerprint authentication.

 ## Getting Started